Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/02-container-apps.md

 ### Option 2 - Import pre-built public images to your private Azure Container Registry

 All the container image are available in a public image repository.
 If you do not wish to build the container images from code directly, you can import it directly into your private container instance as shown below.
-Note - you might need to execute this from a jumpbox or workstation which can reach your private container registry instance.
+Note - you might need to execute this from a jump box or workstation which can reach your private container registry instance.

 ```bash
 TAG=<TAG>